Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity: Gravitational waveforms

 Metric theories of gravity can predict up to six polarization states of GWs \cite{PhysRevD.8.3308, will1993theory}.
 GR contains only ``plus'' and ``cross'' modes.
-In addition, gravitational theory can include scalar breathing mode, scalar longitudual mode and two vectorial modes.
-HMPG consists of tensor and scalar fields, thus gravitational field takes the following form:
+In addition, gravitational theory can include a scalar breathing mode, a scalar longitudual mode, and two vectorial modes.
+HMPG consists of tensor and scalar fields, thus gravitational-wave field takes the following form:

-We consider the GWs propagating along the z direction in the three dimensional Cartesian coordinate $(x, y, z)$.
+We consider the GWs propagating along the z direction in a three dimensional Cartesian coordinate system $(x, y, z)$.
 In this case $n_x =n_y =0$ and $n_z =1$.
-The presence of a nonminimally coupled scalar field in HMPG gives rise to scalar breathing and longitudual modes.
-The latter one appears only when the scalar field is massive \cite{Maggiore_2000}.
-Previously, the issue of correspondence between the degrees of freedom of the theory and the number of polarization modes in HMPG was studied in the work \cite{Dyadina2022}.
-It has been shown that there is a linear relation between the scalar breathing mode and the scalar longitudinal mode.
-Thus, this result is consistent with the presence of three dynamical degrees of freedom in HMPG.
+The presence of a nonminimally coupled scalar field in HMPG gives rise to both scalar breathing and longitudual modes.
+The latter appears only if the scalar field is massive \cite{Maggiore_2000}.
+The correspondence between the number of degrees of freedom and polarization modes in HMPG was previously investigated in work \cite{Dyadina2022}.
+It was shown that there exists a linear relationship between the scalar breathing and scalar longitudinal modes.
+This result is consistent with the presence of three dynamical degrees of freedom in HMPG.

-Now from expressions \eqref{hij} and \eqref{hmatrix}, we can obtain four polarization modes of GWs in HMPG:
+Now, using Eqs.~\eqref{hij} and \eqref{hmatrix}, we can obtain the four polarization modes of GWs in HMPG: